WHYAMERICASUCKS.COM

 Lutnick arrived from the exact world Commerce policy can move

 AP's pre-confirmation coverage anchored Lutnick as the longtime Cantor Fitzgerald chief executive, a Trump transition leader, and a figure with direct exposure to finance and crypto markets.
-That matters because Commerce is not a neutral perch for someone coming out of that ecosystem.
+Commerce is not a neutral perch for someone coming out of that ecosystem.

-It sits close to trade policy, industrial strategy, export controls, and market-sensitive announcements.
-In other words, Lutnick was stepping into a job where public decisions could shape the value of the kinds of sectors and positions he had spent years orbiting.
+The office sits close to trade policy, industrial strategy, export controls, and market-sensitive announcements.
+Lutnick entered a job where public decisions could move sectors and positions linked to his prior business orbit.

 The disclosure problem was massive before he even took office

 AP reported that Lutnick disclosed more than 800 business positions and promised to divest within 90 days if confirmed.
-That is a remarkable number on its own.
-It shows how large the disentanglement task was before he could plausibly claim clean separation from his prior empire.
+The filing shows how large the disentanglement task was before he could plausibly claim clean separation from his prior empire.

 Then he took office and became one of the loudest tariff enforcers